Intro:

 ANS:

-was the right thing to do.
-The cordial response from the Irish public to the
+It was the right thing to do.
+The cordial response

-Queens visit to Ireland in May 2011, suggested that there would be a chance of success to seek redress from the
+Queens visit to Ireland in May 2011, suggested that there would be a

-Irish government for these blacklisted soldiers and their families.
-There
+blacklisted soldiers and their families.
+There was a legacy of hurt within

-was a legacy of hurt within family history which was still extant and needed
+family history which was still extant and needed to be resolved.
+One had

-to be resolved.
-One had previous experience organising a campaign for
+previous experience organising a campaign for pardons for

 executed Irish born British world war one soldiers

-and was confident that the current Irish Government (Fine Gael/Labour
+and was confident that the current Irish Government

-the context of the ongoing peace process.
-(See: Irish Examiner 16 March
+sensitive issues within the context of the ongoing peace process.
+(See:

-2021: President Michael D Higgins has told Britain’s Queen Elizabeth that
+Irish Examiner 16 March 2021: President Michael D Higgins has told

-her visit to Ireland in 2011 was “a moment of healing":
+Britain’s Queen Elizabeth that her visit to Ireland in 2011 was “a moment

 https://www.irishexaminer.com/news/arid-40245236.html) (See: Irish